joshuaeckroth/cse230-website/lecture/classes-and-object-orientation.markdown

 > particular, a data structure is elevated to the point that it can
 > contain its own operations.

-> But such data structures---called objects---often are related to one
+> But such data structures--called objects--often are related to one
 > another in a particular way: One is just like another except for
 > some additions or slight modifications.
 In this situation, there
 > will be too much duplication if such objects are completely
-> separate, so a means of inheriting code---methods---was developed.
+> separate, so a means of inheriting code--methods--was developed.

 > Hence we see the claim of reuse in object-oriented languages: When
 > writing a single program, a programmer reuses code already developed